nmartinezmunoz/Truck-cleaning-and-the-risk-of-PRRSV-transmission-epidemiological-model/README.md

-# Truck hygiene and the risk of PRRSV transmission in multi-site pig production systems: A network-epidemiological model approach
+# Truck cleaning and disinfection, and the risk of PRRSV transmission in multi-site pig production systems: A network-epidemiological model approach
 Explore pig farm disease dynamics using data analysis, social network analysis, and an epidemiological model.
 Gain insights to enhance disease control strategies.
 # Pig Farm Disease Spread Analysis